YottaDB/YDBDoc/ProgGuide/ioproc.rst

 **$ZPOUT**

 When $PRINCIPAL has different input/output devices, the USE command recognizes intrinsic special variables $ZPOUT to apply appropriate deviceparameters to the output side of $PRINCIPAL.
-A USE with $ZPOUT sets $IO to $PRINCIPAL for READs and WRITEs from the input and output side of $PRINCIPAL. $ZSOCKET() also accepts $ZPOUT as its first argument and, ifthe device is a split SOCKET device, supplies information on the output SOCKET device.
+A USE with $ZPOUT sets $IO to $PRINCIPAL for READs and WRITEs from the input and output side of $PRINCIPAL. $ZSOCKET() also accepts $ZPOUT as its first argument and, if the device is a split SOCKET device, supplies information on the output SOCKET device.
 In any context other than USE or $ZSOCKET(), or if $PRINCIPAL is not a split device, $PRINCIPAL, $ZPIN and $ZPOUT are synonyms.
 In the case of a split $PRINCIPAL, $ZPOUT returns the value of $PRINCIPAL followed by the string "> /" Any attempt to OPEN $ZPOUT results in a DEVOPENFAIL error.

 -------------------
 I/O Devices
 -------------------

-Each device type supported by YottaDB/GT.M responds to a particular subset of deviceparameters, while ignoring others.
+Each device type supported by YottaDB responds to a particular subset of deviceparameters, while ignoring others.
 Devices may be programmed in a device-specific manner, or in a device-independent manner.
 Device-specific I/O routines are intended for use with only one type of device.
 Device-independent I/O routines contain appropriate deviceparameters for all devices to be supported by the function, so the user can redirect to a different device output while using the same program.

-YottaDB/GT.M supports the following I/O device types:
+YottaDB supports the following I/O device types:

 * Terminals and Printers
 * Sequential Disk Files